-It’s estimated that up to 75% of adults are lactose intolerant.
-Lactose is the carbohydrate “milk sugar” naturally found in most dairy products.
+Somewhere close to 75% of adults are intolerant to the carbohydrate “milk sugar” or lactose that is naturally found in most dairy products.

-Lactose-free products are treated with the enzyme “lactase” which breaks the lactose down before you ingest it.
-It’s this lactase enzyme that is lacking in most people who are lactose intolerant.
+Lactose-free products are treated with the enzyme “lactase” which breaks the lactose down enabling you to digest it.
+It is the lactase that is missing in most people who are lactose intolereant.

-The lactase enzyme is naturally released from your intestine as one of your digestive enzymes.
+In most people the lactase enzyme is naturally released from their intestine as it is one of the digestive enzymes.
 It breaks down the lactose sugar in the gut.
-When there isn’t enough lactase, lactose is not broken down the way it should.
+If you don’t have enough, or any lactase the lactose is not broken down properly.

 Undigested lactose becomes food for the resident gut microbes.
-As they ferment the lactose, they create gases that cause bloating, flatulence, pain, and sometimes diarrhoea.
+As they go to work on fermenting the lactose, gases that cause bloating, flatulence, pain, and sometimes diarrhoea are created.